 Since I write a lot about cooking, I’ve mentioned my college cooking days many times.
 My sophomore year of college, my roommates and I decided we needed to learn to cook, and we took that goal seriously.
 The Christmas I was 19 years old, I asked my parents for almost all kitchen supplies and cookbooks.
 It was a glorious Christmas.

 One of the cookbooks I received that year had a particular recipe for stuffed shells.
 It was one of the first recipes that after making it made me think, “hey, this tastes like something my mom would make!”
 I was proud, and made those shells regularly over the next few years.

-These days I don’t eat much cheese.
-But my kids, they would eat it by the pound if I’d let them.
-I have seen my two year old daughter lay on the floor and cry, while screaming, “CHEESE!” because I cut her off after three pieces.
-Actually, one of my friends witnessed one of these episodes and said, “Is she yelling ‘cheese’?”
+One of my friends witnessed one of these episodes and said, “Is she yelling ‘cheese’?”
 When I said yes, she said to my daughter, “Girl, I get it.
 I want all the cheese too.”
-I don’t get it, but I’m glad I have friends who can relate to my kids’ desires.
+I don’t get THAT kind of cheese love, but I’m glad I have friends who can relate to my kids’ desires.

 Both of my kids also love pasta, so I try to work some pasta and cheese into the rotation every few weeks.
 Recently I was thinking about those college pasta shell days, and decided to make a new rendition for my family.

 Sausage Stuffed Shells

 If you sign up for my website e-mails, you’ll get a little cookbook that includes my version of the college-era stuffed shells.
 I wanted to make these a bit differently though.
 Those are delish, but I wanted these to have a touch less cheese and sausage in the filling.

 For this version of the shells I made homemade marinara, but a more savory version than a typical sweet marinara.
 The result was fantastic.
 My entire family adored it.